nyhave/VideoTinder/README.md

 ```bash
 npm run build
 ```
 The compiled files will be placed in the `dist` folder.
-When changes are pushed to `main`, a GitHub Actions workflow builds the project and deploys the contents of `dist` to GitHub Pages automatically.
+When changes are pushed to `main`, Netlify automatically builds the project and deploys the site to [https://videotpush.netlify.app](https://videotpush.netlify.app/).

 Dette er en test af workflow.

-## GitHub Pages Deployment
+## Netlify Deployment

-Before the workflow can build the site, you must provide your Firebase credentials as repository secrets.
-Define these secrets in **Settings > Secrets and variables**:
+Before Netlify can build the site, you must provide your Firebase credentials as environment variables under **Site settings > Environment variables**:

 ```
 FIREBASE_API_KEY